Picking up from last time –

 – count the number of arm hairs I have

 In case that didn’t get the point across – anything.
-I wanted to do anything but think about my next assignment.
+I wanted to do anything but think about my next assignment after the 9-car-pile up of my first.
 And that’s exactly what I did – everything but my assignment.

 Until finally I had to.

-The Saturday before it was due we started working on it.
+The Saturday before it was due (so not even 2 full days ahead of time) we started working on it.

 I had a freaking meltdown in his room.
 We talked about the first assignment and I was like, “I don’t even want to write any more!
 Just let me sing and tap dance for the rest of my life.”

-It’s not really true that I don’t want to write anymore – but can we all please remember that I was under a *tremendous* amount of stress starting a totally new job (on a different type of show than I’d ever worked on, with a higher level of responsibility than I’ve had as an AE before…), navigating BMI, finding and furnishing and apartment, finding someone to move in to my place in LA, and on and on.
+It’s not really true that I don’t want to write anymore – but can we all please remember that I was under a *tremendous* amount of stress starting a totally new job (on a different type of show than I’d ever worked on, with a higher level of responsibility than I’ve had as an AE before…), navigating BMI, finding and furnishing and apartment, finding someone to move in to my place in LA, and on and on and on.
+[I know that’s not really an excuse to forget the love you have for the thing you love, or to put a burden on your partner.
+So, give me like 95% of the blame, but I would love 5% of understanding leeway.]

 There was a LOT going on.
 And that doesn’t make it right for me to make excuses.
 Everyone has a life, I know.
-But my brain wasn’t humming along at full capacity – the stress was killing me.
+But my brain wasn’t humming along at full capacity – the stress was burying me.
 So, can we please half excuse me for very dramatically flopping out wide across his bed giving my crazy monologue?
 Maybe?
-Can we at least just consider it?
+Can we at least just consider it, a little?

 And this is where we’ll pick up next time.